sratz/rna_predict/README.md

 ## Usage

-`rna_prediction` comes with a command line interface.
+`rna_predict` comes with a command line interface.
 To see all available options run:

     rna_predict --help